 The University of Hawaiʻi–West Oʻahu Bachelor of Arts in Public Administration degree prepares students for supervisory and management roles in the public sector.
 Students receive a solid foundation in public sector practices and processes as well as a fundamental understanding of, and appreciation for, public sector management practices and administrative procedures.
 Students may also go on to pursue graduate degrees in varied programs, such as Public Administration, Criminal Justice, Health Care Administration, and Urban and Regional Planning, Management Science.

-The Public Administration program offers concentrations in Community Health, Disaster Preparedness and Emergency Management, Health Care Administration, Justice Administration, or General Public Administration.
-A certificate in Disaster Preparedness and Emergency Management and a certificate in Health Care Administration are also available.
+The Public Administration program offers concentrations in Community Health, Disaster Preparedness and Emergency Management, Health Care Administration, General Public Administration, Justice Administration, or Long-Term Care.
+Certificates in Disaster Preparedness and Emergency Management, Health Care Administration, and Long-Term Care are also available.

 All students majoring in Public Administration are required to take core courses and complete a capstone course (e.g., Senior Project or Administrative Practicum).